statphysandml/MCMCSimulationLib/doc/getting_started.rst

     ./YourFirstProject

 in the ``build/`` directory of your project.
 After the simulation, you should find a ``data/`` directory containing the numerical data of the MCMC simualtion and a ``results/`` directory containing computed expectation values.
+To be able to properly relate the numerical data with the utitlized simulation parameters, a .json file is automatically generated containing all these parameters.

 Processing and accessing the results from Python
 ************************************************